gis-yang/DroneMapping/README.md

 Note: Drone2Map software package could be downloaded from course material resources folder.
 Sample data are provided in course folder.

 ### Geo-referencing

+For points on land, we used obvious objects, such as red buckets that could be easily identified in the drone image.
+For image referencing over the water, we used light-colored buoys with anchors fixed on the water surface to serve as the Ground Control Point (GCP) (Figure 5).
+Using a Garmin R1 GNSS high-performance handheld GPS, we collected about 10 points for each of the sites.
+The coordinates of the GCPs are included in the mapping software to geo-register the images.
+By associating features on the scanned image with real-world x and y coordinates, the software can progressively warp the image so it fits other spatial datasets.

 ### Orthomosaic & Elevation Data